Viber: Security audit

 On 4 November 2014, Viber scored 1 out of 7 points on the Electronic Frontier Foundation's "Secure Messaging Scorecard".
 Viber received a point for encryption during transit but lost points because communications were not encrypted with keys that the provider did not have access to (i.e. the communications were not end-to-end encrypted), users could not verify contacts' identities, past messages were not secure if the encryption keys were stolen (i.e. the service did not provide forward secrecy), the code was not open to independent review (i.e. the code was not open-source), the security design was not properly documented, and there had not been a recent independent security audit.
 On 14 November 2014, the EFF changed Viber's score to 2 out of 7 after it had received an external security audit from Ernst & Young's Advanced Security Centre.

 On 19 April 2016, with the announcement of Viber version 6.0, Rakuten added end-to-end encryption to their service.
 The company said that the encryption protocol had only been audited internally, and promised to commission external audits "in the coming weeks".
 In May 2016, Viber published an overview of their encryption protocol, saying that it is a custom implementation that "uses the same concepts" as the Signal Protocol.

 In 2022, Rakuten Viber won a Security Award, by test.de, a tech firm based in Germany where there are over 3 million Viber users.

+In 2024, Rakuten Viber received SOC certification following an audit conducted by Ernst & Young.
+The certification relates to the company’s controls for data protection and information security.